- How do I change my email address?

 If you exceed the number of API requests included in your Pay-as-you-go plan or Commercial plan, additional requests are automatically served at the rates described above.

 As long as your payment information is valid, we will automatically charge the credit card on file at the end of your billing period for the services used.
 If you exceed the requests included in your plan and there is no valid payment information on file, you will receive an email requesting you update your credit card information or add a credit card to your account.
-You will be given a 10-day grace period to update or add a valid credit card before your account, maps, and any applications using your access tokens will be disabled.
-Your account will remain locked until you add a valid payment method.
+You have a 10-day grace period to update or add a valid credit card before your account, maps, and any applications using your access tokens will be disabled.
+Your account will stay locked until you add a valid payment method.
 Please contact our support team with questions.

 Visit our Pricing page for more information on what's included with your plan and costs associated with overages.